naga-karthik/continual-learning-ms/README.md

-## Segmentation of Multiple Scelerosis Lesions across Hospitals: Learn Continually or Train from Scratch?
+## Segmentation of Multiple Sclerosis Lesions across Hospitals: Learn Continually or Train from Scratch?

 This is the official PyTorch-based repository containing the code and instructions for reproducing the results of the above-mentioned paper.